agarwalvipin/open_cfa/docs/LOS/Economics/Reading 16.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** Be able to classify different actions.
+💡 CFA Exam Tip ✍️:Be able to classify different actions.
 For example, if a country imposes tariffs on imports, you should recognize that as a non-cooperative economic tool.
 If two countries form a free trade area, that's a cooperative economic tool.

 </div>
 </div>